-SYMPTOMS OF OVEREXPOSURE BY ROUTE OF EXPOSURE: The chief routes of overexposure to this product are via contact with skin or eyes or by inhalation.
+SYMPTOMS OF OVEREXPOSURE BY ROUTE OF EXPOSURE:

+The chief routes of overexposure to this product are via contact with skin or eyes or by inhalation.
 The symptoms of overexposure, via route of entry, are as follows:

 INHALATION: If vapors, mists or sprays of this solution are inhaled, symptoms of exposure may include breathing difficulty, irritation of the mucus membranes, coughing, nasal congestion, and a sore throat.
-Prolonged inhalation may result in more serious irritation of the respiratory system.
+Damage to the tissues of the respiratory system may also occur, especially after prolonged exposures or exposures to high concentrations of this solution.
+Severe inhalation over-exposures can lead to chemical pneumonitis, pulmonary edema, and death.
+Chronic inhalation exposures may result in dental erosion and perforation of the nasal septum.
 Prolonged or chronic inhalation exposure may cause damage to the respiratory system, including reduced lung function.

-CONTACT WITH SKIN or EYES: Contact with the eyes will cause moderate to severe irritation, pain, reddening and watering.
-Prolonged, direct eye contact may cause burns and damage to eyes.
-Depending on the duration of skin contact, skin overexposures may cause reddening, discomfort and mild to moderate irritation.
-Repeated contact with abraded or broken skin may cause necrosis.
+CONTACT WITH SKIN or EYES: Contact with the eyes will cause severe irritation, pain, reddening, watering, and possibly, blindness.
+Depending on the duration of skin contact, skin overexposures may cause reddening, discomfort, severe irritation, and chemical burns.
+Contact with abraded or broken skin can cause severe necrosis.
+Chemical burns result in blistering of the skin and possible scarring.
 Repeated skin-overexposures to low concentrations can result in dermatitis (inflammation and reddening of the skin).